Puerto Seguro

 Puerto Seguro is a municipality located in the province of Salamanca, Castile and León, Spain.
 As of 2016 the municipality has a population of 64 inhabitants.
-It is named after the noble title of a deputy in Cortes for Vitigudino, the Marquis of Puerto Seguro (1871-1937) who carried out the necessary procedures for the town to change its name from Barba del Puerco in 1916.
+It is named after the noble title of a deputy in Cortes for Vitigudino, the 12th Marquess of Puerto Seguro (1871–1937) who carried out the necessary procedures for the town to change its name from Barba del Puerco in 1916.